Heliozoa/slashbot/README.md

 The poll stops accepting new votes after 5 minutes.

 ## License
-Licensed under the GNU General Public License Version 3 or any later version.
+Licensed under the GNU Affero General Public License Version 3 or any later version.